daniel-kun/kubedev/README.md

 ## kubedev generate [--overwrite]

-_NOT IMPLEMENTED, YET_
+✔ Implemented

-Creates a helm-chart (with Deployment/DaemonSet/CronJob and optionally Services), Tiltfile and .gitlab-ci.yml from the definitions in ./kubedev.json.
+Creates a helm-chart (with Deployment and optionally Services), Tiltfile, .gitlab-ci.yml and Dockerfiles and probably subdirectories for each App from the definitions in ./kubedev.json.
 If ./kubedev.json does not exist, instructions are printed (referencing the "kubedev init" command).

 ## kubedev generate helm-chart \<template\>

-_NOT IMPLEMENTED, YET_
+❌ _NOT IMPLEMENTED, YET_

 Creates a helm-chart for this service, according to kubedev.json, consisting of: